 - Add the dry ingredients to the wet ingredients, and stir gently until combined.

 - Fold in the chocolate chips.
 You also could use walnuts or a different mix-in in your zucchini bread batter.

 - Transfer the batter to a loaf pan, and smooth the top (top with a few more chocolate chips to make it pretty).
 Bake the gluten free zucchini bread for 40 to 45 minutes at 350 degrees F.

 - Let cool in the pan.
 Slice and ENJOY!

 - To Store.
 Let the bread cool completely, then store it in a paper towel-lined airtight storage container.
 Keep at room temperature for up to 1 week.

 - To Freeze.
 You can freeze this bread as slices (perfect for easy snacks) or as a loaf.
 Wrap zucchini bread in plastic wrap, and freeze it in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator.

 - Loaf Pan.
-This one makes perfect corners and evenly baked bread.
+This one makes perfect corners for your gluten free quick bread.

 - Whisk.
 This whisk is smaller, making it so easy to use.

 - Mixing Bowls.
 The large bowl is great preparing the batter.